timwood0/voter-info/README.md

 The script will exit with non-zero status if it cannot compose a tweet in its standard format that fits within Twitter's length limit for a tweet.
 This is a rare occurrence, only happening when `voterinfo.py` cannot include at least one city in the state or territory in the tweet without exceeding the limit.

+### Campaigns - Meta-Programming

+Recent changes have moved the definitions of campaigns out of Python code and into a resource file, `campaigns.xml`.
+The program loads the campaign definitions from this file at startup.

+The included `campaigns-template.xml` contains elaborate examples of single- and multi-state campaign definitions.
+Note the contents of the `<entry>` elements.  `<entry>` element CDATA contains a list of Python formatted-string arguments passed verbatim to the `campaign.tweet_entry()` function to render data and other content conveniently.
+Also note, before you can run the tests successfully, you should first rename or make a copy of any existing `campaigns.xml`, then copy `campaigns-template.xml` to `campaigns.xml`.

 Acknowledgement and thanks are due [voteamerica.com](https://voteamerica.com) for their carefully-assembled pages of state-by-state voter resources, which facilitated building this tool; also to Twitter:@balkingpoints for